Security builder & leader

 My Projects

-I build tools, training, and content that help security practitioners sharpen their craft.
-Working on these projects helps me learn and contribute to the community.
+I build tools, training, and guidance that help security practitioners sharpen their craft.

 REMnux